drBenway/pixi-vn-wiki/start/canvas.md

 Use `PixiJS Canvas` in Pixi’VN is very similar to use PixiJS in a normal project.
 The only differences are as follows:

 * A new element called [CanvasImage](/start/animations-effects.md) has been added, it simplifies the process of adding images to the canvas and the ability to use transitions to add and remove images.
-* You do not have direct access to PIXI.Application, but you need to use GameWindowManager.
+* You do not have direct access to PIXI.Application, but you need to use canvas.
 * You cannot use [PixiJS Components](https://pixijs.com/8.x/guides/components/assets) and Tickers directly, but other [components](/start/canvas-elements.md) and [Tickers](/start/tickers.md) that are equivalent to PixiJS ones.
 * You can't set a listener with the `on` method, but must use the [onEvent](/start/canvas-elements.md#add-a-listener-for-a-given-event) to add a listener.